 Become Efficient.
 Become A Savage.

-Running economy is a very important concept.
+Running economy and running technique is a very important concept.
 Whether you are working on running or using it as a tool for getting into the military or combat sports, it is extremely useful.
 It can be improved upon in many different ways, some are small adjustments and others are more difficult to accomplish.

 Some individuals may have to play off of their strengths or weaknesses depending on their goals.
 For example, someone may be genetically predisposed to being more of a TYPE I muscle fiber athlete.
 They are going to be efficient at cardiovascular activity but have poor strength and power output.
 Knowing these strengths and weaknesses, work can be done to improve in certain areas.